eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/functionalities.rst

 * **Simple Discovery**.
-  This is the default discovery mechanism, which is defined in the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2>`_ and provides compatibility with other DDS implementations Here the DomainParticipants are discovered individually at an early stage to subsequently match the DataWriter and DataReader they implement.
+  This is the default discovery mechanism, which is defined in the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2>`_ and provides compatibility with other DDS implementations.
+  Here the DomainParticipants are discovered individually at an early stage to subsequently match the DataWriter and DataReader they implement.
 * **Discovery Server**.
-  This discovery mechanism uses a centralized discovery architecture, where servers act as a hubs for discovery meta traffic.
+  This discovery mechanism uses a centralized discovery architecture, where servers act as hubs for meta traffic discovery.
 * **Static Discovery**.
   This implements the discovery of DomainParticipants to each other but it is possible to skip the discovery of the entities contained in each DomainParticipant (DataReader/DataWriter) if these entities are known in advance by the